dsnahil/Kill-Doctor-Magic/README.md

    - Effective Java by Joshua Bloch
    - Clean Code by Robert C. Martin

-Happy hunting—and may the best player kill Doctor Lucky first!
+Happy hunting—and may the best player kill Doctor Magic first!